Lotame/LotameDMP-IOS/README.md

 ```

 ## About this version

+Version 4.1.0 removes dependencies on AlamoFire and SwiftyJSON.
+It also generates a .Framework file for drag-and-drop installation.

 Version 4.0.0 updates the code to Swift 3, since Xcode 8.3.2 dropped support for Swift 2.3.